MehrabGBari/PSI/README.md

 ## The effect of  *alpha* on average performance

 The ‘mixing’ parameter*alpha*, is a parameter of PSI along with N the number of features considered (Set to 100).
 It is selected to be 0.29 based on the average of the *alpha* cause best accuracy for each dataset in training step.
 Figure 3 shows the effect of changing *alpha* on PSI's average accuracy on datasets "CNS'', "GCM'', "GSE27854'' and "Prostate4'', when PSI applies on unseen test sets.
-PSI average accuracy in most of 22 cases show a peak when \alpha is around 0.16 like the cases "GCM'' and "Prostate4''.
-Because \alpha=0.16 was seen in the outmost loop of the double CV scheme, then PSI may have an unfair advantage over the other methods, then we report the results by using *alpha* = 0.29.
+PSI average accuracy in most of 22 cases show a peak when *alpha* is around 0.16 like the cases "GCM'' and "Prostate4''.
+Because *alpha*=0.16 was seen in the outmost loop of the double CV scheme, then PSI may have an unfair advantage over the other methods, then we report the results by using *alpha* = 0.29.

 ![figs3](https://cloud.githubusercontent.com/assets/12883478/21486273/0ea53190-cb77-11e6-86f1-9672abd28c08.png)
 __Figure 3:__ The effect of  *alpha* on average accuracy of PSI using 1 up to 50 top features in dataset, a) CNS, b) GCM, c) GSE27854, d) Prostate3